swiftlang/swift-package-manager/Documentation/SystemModules.md

 ---

-Please note that on Ubuntu 15.10 the above steps fail with:
+Please note that on some platforms, the above steps fail with:

     <module-includes>:1:10: note: in file included from <module-includes>:1:
     #include "/usr/include/jpeglib.h"